New actors’ preferences shape the Government Agenda. Replacing top-down for bottom-up policies

 Source: https://www.academia.edu/22153397/TOP_5_RISKS_AND_OPPORTUNITIES_CHILE_2016

-A vibrant democracy and the empowered middle-classes
+A vibrant democracy and the empowered middle classes

 As social change moves faster than the institutional capacity to respond in time and well, the complexity that the NM government was facing was significant.
 Since any normal political cycle is usually smooth for 30 years, disparities and the necessity for inclusive growth crawled to the top of Bachelet’s agenda.
-NM’s second-generation reforms are in line with political change and the beginning of a new era: the challenge of democratic consolidation.
+NM’s second-generation reforms align with political change and the beginning of a new era: the challenge of democratic consolidation.

 The end of the super commodity cycle and the turn to moderation: